Motion Picture Association film rating system: Language

 Snippets of language that go "beyond polite conversation" are permitted in G-rated films, but no stronger words are present.
-Profanity may be present in PG rated films, and use of one of the harsher "sexually-derived words" as an expletive will initially incur at least a PG-13 rating.
+Mild profanity may be present in PG rated films.
+The use of the word fuck, described in the board's guidelines as "one of the harsher sexually-derived words", will initially incur at least a PG-13 rating.
 More than one occurrence will usually incur an R rating as will the usage of such an expletive in a sexual context.
-Known as the "automatic language rule", the rule has been applied differently depending on the subject matter of the film.
-For example, All the President's Men (1976) received a PG rating after appealing it from an R, despite multiple instances of strong language, likely because of its historic subject matter.
+Known as the "automatic language rule", it is widely known among filmmakers, and significant attention can be devoted to determining the most effective use of the word in a film intended to receive a PG-13 rating.
+The board's guidelines allow exceptions to this rule if two-thirds of the members agree "that most American parents would believe that a PG-13 rating is appropriate because of the context of the manner in which the words are used or because the use of these words in the motion picture is inconspicuous".
 The automatic language rule is arguably the rule that can most often be successfully appealed.
-The ratings board may award a PG-13 rating passed by a two-thirds majority if they believe the language is justified by the context or by the manner in which the words are used.
+For example, All the President's Men (1976), produced before the PG-13 rating's introduction, received a PG rating after appealing it from an R, despite multiple instances of strong language, likely because of its historic subject matter.

-It is sometimes claimed that films rated PG-13 are only able to use the expletive fuck once to avoid an R rating for language.
-There are several exceptional cases in which PG-13-rated films contain multiple occurrences of the word fuck: Adventures in Babysitting, where the word is used twice in the same scene; Antwone Fisher which has three uses; Taylor Swift: The Eras Tour, which has four uses (six in the "Taylor's Version" cut); The Hip Hop Project, which has seventeen uses; and Gunner Palace, a documentary of soldiers in the Iraq War, which has 42 uses of the word with two used sexually.
+Films rated PG-13 with multiple occurrences of the word fuck include Adventures in Babysitting, where the word is used twice in the same scene; Antwone Fisher which has three uses; Taylor Swift: The Eras Tour, which has four uses (six in the "Taylor's Version" cut), all in song lyrics; The Hip Hop Project, which has seventeen uses; and Gunner Palace, a documentary of soldiers in the Iraq War, which has 42 uses of the word with two used sexually.
 Both Bully, a 2011 documentary about bullying, and Philomena—which has two instances of the word—released in 2013, were originally given R ratings on grounds of the language but the ratings were dropped to PG-13 after successful appeals (albeit Bully needed some cuts).
 The King's Speech, however, was given an R rating for one scene using the word fuck several times in a speech therapy context; the MPAA refused to re-certify the film on appeal, despite the British Board of Film Classification reducing the British rating from a 15 rating to a 12A on the grounds that the uses of the expletive were not directed at anyone.

 This was satirized in the 2005 film Be Cool, in which the film producer Chili Palmer (John Travolta) says: "Do you know that unless you're willing to use the R rating, you can only say the 'F' word once?
 You know what I say?
 Fuck that.
 I'm done."
 Often film producers will use the word for a scene of gravitas or humor and then bleep out any further instances with sound effects.